DECODEproject/whitepaper/conceptual_framework.md

 This already provides a lot of value.
-However DECODE adds two further concepts to the model, PROVENANCE and SCOPE…
+However DECODE adds two further concepts to the model, PROVENANCE and SCOPE.

 ATTRIBUTE = (SUBJECT PREDICATE OBJECT PROVENANCE SCOPE)